zhangzx-sjtu/MyBlogs/_pages/about.md

 permalink: /about/
 ---

-I study some hot ML papers and topics in my spare time and publish blogs at this website.
+I study some cutting-edge ML papers and topics in my spare time and may publish some blogs at this website.
 [Here](https://zhangzx-sjtu.github.io) is my homepage.

 Thanks for reading!